 We did that because we were for equality & justice, not to boost recruitment.
-Those who choose to enlist face enough risks without having to face discrimination and persecution from their own ranks or superiors.
+Those who choose to enlist face enough risks without having to endure discrimination and persecution by their own ranks or superiors.

 When DADT was repealed in September 2011, we produced a one-minute video to mark the occasion.
 It’s worth a look today:

 (And note: “Army Strong” was a recruiting slogan from several years ago.)

 Now it looks like that struggle is suddenly back, risen zombie-like from its well-earned grave.

 “Trump bans transgender people from serving in U.S. military ‘in any capacity'”

 USA Today: “It’s unclear how the announcement will affect the estimated 6,000 transgender troops who are already in the military.
 Under the policy announced in July 2016, those troops were allowed to serve openly.
 Prior to that the military discharged them for medical reasons.

 It’s also unclear whether a series of tweets constitute a presidential directive, and whether Trump must sign documents to make the new policy effective.”